malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The controversies surrounding meta-cognition research stems from one problem: that it's not just one system that controls meta-cognitive processes.
 The meta-cognitive research discussed above generally acknowledge two systems: first-order non-conscious processes and high-order conscious processes.
 Debates about whether a behaviour is meta-cognitive or not hangs on an assumption that only conscious processes can be classified as meta-cognitive.
 We can avoid getting caught up in such debates when we acknowledge that all behaviour is an outcome of interactions between all systems.
 What we need to investigate is what those systems are, their underlying mechanisms, and how they interact to produce that behaviour.

-..todo..introduce concept of layered architecture with: i) innate, ii) habitual, iii) rational systems.
+_..todo..introduce concept of layered architecture with: i) innate, ii) habitual, iii) rational systems._
-...todo : there must be lots of research on this already.....review that and then write this section.
+_...todo : there must be lots of research on this already.....review that and then write this section._
+_...can also introduce Daniel Kahneman's System I and II Thought._

 ![three systems of control](files/A-coherent-theory-v1-bio-3-systems.drawio.png)

 * _**Three Systems of Control.** Innate control and innate feedback interpretation bootstrap learning of habitual and rational systems.
 Habitual and rational systems interact in order to produce learned behaviour._

+Experience informs us that any attempt to classify biological processes into discrete categories is fraught with ambiguity because biological systems do not subscribe to such simple classifications.
+Nevertheless, the classifications will help our current endeavour, so beware in taking the distinctions between these classifications too literally.

 ## Innate Control
-todo - features:
-* encoded in genetics, can change over lifetime due to genetic and environmental factors, but not from learning
-* provides a backstop to prevent habitual and rational control processes from doing stupid things
-* bootstraps the learning of the habitual and rational control processes
-* interpretation of primitive feedback signals, eg: hunger, pain, satiation, pleasure
-* applies basic learning pressure against habitual and rational systems: maximising integral of ....that word that means how positive/negative the experience was... penalising energy expenditure and time costs.

-eg: reflexive actions, thermo-regulation, heart-rate, hormone production
+The _innate control system_ is driven by genetics and is in place at the time of birth.
+It varies throughout the life of an individual due to biochemical developmental processes, but does not incorporate learning.
+The innate control system incorporates only the most primitive control mechanisms necessary for sustaining life, for example: reflexes, thermo-regulation, heart-rate, hormone release.
+It also incorporates primitive sensory interpretation, for example: pain is to be avoided, pleasure is to be sought out, hunger necessitates action, and satiation permits relaxation.

+The innate control system bootstraps development of more advanced systems such as habitual and rational control.
+It does this in three key ways.
+Firstly, it prevents untrained habitual and rational systems from causing the individual harm through incorrect action or through inaction.
+For example, the reflex to flinch and withdraw from pain is so powerful that to counteract that reflex requires an individual to carefully coordinate calming effects against the parasympathetic nervous system and tensing of counteracting muscles.
+Likewise, young children are often unable to prevent themselves from taking food when they have been told to wait.
+Habitual and rational systems can counteract innate control, but  only once they have reached sufficient maturity.

+Secondly, the innate control system participates within the training of those more advanced systems through its interpretation of primitive feedback signals such as pain, pleasure, hunger, and satiation.
+The more advanced systems learn through reinforcement learning by seeking to maximise the integral of positive valence interpreted by the innate control system.

+Thirdly, it likely provides additional primitive feedback in the form of indications of energy and time cost that should minimised by reinforcement learning.
+Any action should be carried out in the most energy conserving way - don't use more muscles than necessary; don't tense counteracting muscles so that motion is difficult and more effort required than necessary.
+Mental processes should produce effective outcomes quickly.

 ## Habitual Standard Control
-points:
-* this is the "reactive" control process described earlier
-* habitual system learns by repeated experience, but learning is relatively slow
-* initially learns off innate feedback

-Now that this article is focused on biology, and humans in particular, I use the term "habitual".
-But I am referring to the same thing that I called "reactive control" when being agnostic to the kind of agent involved.
+The _habitual control system_ simply replays common behaviour that it has learned through repeated experience.
+Notice that now this article is focused on biology, and humans in particular, I use the term "habitual".
+But I am clearly referring to the same thing that I called "reactive control" when being agnostic to the kind of agent involved.

-The habitual system learns by repeated experience.
+![Habitual standard management](files/A-coherent-theory-v1-habitual-std-mgmt.drawio.png)

+* _**Habitual System.** ...todo...._

 Initially, learning is driven by environmental and body feedback that is interpreted by the innate system.
 Pain signals are interpreted by the innate system as negative feedback, and used to effect neuronal weight changes that reduce the likelihood of that same behaviour in the future.
 Satiation following hunger is interpreted as positive feedback and likewise used to effect neuronal weight changes, but in order to increase the likelihood of that behaviour.

-Significantly, habitual learning is slow.
-A habitual system alone would be unable to produce the kinds of rapid adaptation that we see in humans.

 For more complex situations, the rational system influences behaviour.
 As those more complex situations are repeatedly encountered, the habitual system learns the new behaviours, freeing up the rational system for other things.
 In that way, habitual system learning is driven by a combination of bottom-up pressure from the innate system, and from top-down pressure from the rational system.

-![Habitual standard management](files/A-coherent-theory-v1-habitual-std-mgmt.drawio.png)

-* _**Habitual System.** ...todo...._
+Significantly, habitual learning is slow.
+A habitual system alone would be unable to produce the kinds of rapid adaptation that we see in humans.

 ## Rational Standard Control Management
-The _rational system_ is a significantly more elaborate system than the habitual system.
+The _rational control system_ is significantly more elaborate than the habitual system.
 It's purpose is to enable rapid adaptation through high-level modelling and reasoning.

-As our knowledge of rational processes is still in its infancy, we can only guess at the underlying mechanisms.
+Our knowledge of rational processes in humans is still in its infancy, and as such we can only guess at the underlying mechanisms.
 In order to motivate some of the discussion that follows I shall hazard a guess at some of its features, illustrated in the diagram below.
 As discussed above already, control processes must utilise multi-iteration processing, and I believe that is a key part of the rational system.
 As part of that multi-iteration processing, I suspect it also learns a repertoire of strategies for navigating CP state space given different problem domains.
 It incorporates short term and long term memories.
 It incorporates modelling of other systems, in a way that it can somehow incorporate new information from few or even a single example.
 And it includes the ability simulate and examine environmental, body, and mental behaviours without actioning them.

-The product of the rational system is likely a goal selection that is then applied against habitual processes in order to produce desired behaviour.
+The product of the rational system may be a goal selection that is then applied against habitual processes in order to actually produce the desired behaviour.

 ![Rational standard management](files/A-coherent-theory-v1-rational-std-mgmt.drawio.png)